tunewriter/Share-Space/README.md

 Web app to easily collect and share information with others.

 ## Tech Stack
-* Svelte (with JavaScript) in the frontend
+* JavaScript + Svelte in the frontend
 * FastAPI (with Python) in the backend
-* SupaBase (Postgres) as a database
+* Supabase (Postgres) as a database

 ## Timeline
-* I started the project on 20.
-Sept 2022 in the evening.
+* Sept 20, 2022: Started the project.
-* On 24.
-Sept 2022 I uploaded it to GitHub.
+* Sept 24, 2022: Created repository and upload on GitHub.

 ## Motivation
 * Learning FastAPI, Svelte and everything involved in developing and deploying a web app.